Requesting an Open Meeting Law Advisory Opinion

 - If the Commissioner accepts your request, IPAD will send you a confirmation letter.

 Please contact IPAD before submitting an opinion request if you have questions as to whether the Commissioner has authority to address your concerns.
-This will give IPAD a chance to discuss with you the issues in question, determine whether they fall within the Commissioner’s authority, and specify the information/documentation IPAD will need as part of the opinion request.
+This will give IPAD a chance to discuss the issues in question with you and to determine whether they fall within the Commissioner’s authority, and specify the information/documentation IPAD will need as part of the opinion request.